Hence the title.

 Props?
-An intricately knit blindfold craft of finely refined pure silk bullshit, bought by the loveable but dumb archnemisis; my mother.
+An alluring knit blindfold craft of finely refined pure silk bullshit, bought by the loveable but dumb archnemisis; my mother.
 Sorry mommy.

-In short, if faking sick was a class, by now I would have aced, majored, mastered and stuck around for a PH.D in dramatics; exaggeration a close candidate for doctorate material.
+In short, if faking sick was a class, by now I would have aced, majored, mastered and stuck around for a PH.D in dramatics; exaggeration my native language.

 STEP THREE: TBD (present day)

-Instead of a starring role, I felt stuck performing a community theater version of a MADtv skit; not funny, not all there, and seemingly endless.
+Instead of a starring role, I felt stuck preforming a community theater version of a MADtv skit; not funny, not all there, and seemingly endless.

 Sick. sick. sick. sick.

 As if nine again, I binged on otherwise avoided TV, trading reality for comedies that kept me from thinking, and binge slept to avoid from seeing friends who I didn’t want to guess what was going on inside me.
 As for TLC?
-Thanks for your tender touch, THC, yous a lady.
+Thanks for your tender touch, THC.

 Somewhere, after years of practicing, acting sick had skipped past the role of understudy and gone onto a reality-TV star sized cameo.

 Pre-maturely cursing my body to misery, my shoulders were weighed re-hashing how good it all had been.
-My impending birthday loomed like an unavoidable goodbye kiss signaling the end that threatens as begin any minute as the clock ticks…
+My impending birthday loomed like the unavoidable goodbye kiss that threatens as the clock ticks…

 22. Was this it?